The Moon Illusion,

 A Ponzo illusion?

-Illusion of shape.
+Illusion of size.
 The two figures are exactly the same size, yet many people judge the upper one to be smaller.
 But not all persons do.
 This illusion illustrates how our judgment of shape and size of an object can be influenced by the shapes and sizes of other objects nearby in the field of view.

 The Ponzo illusion.
 The two circles are the same angular diameter.
 Yet many people judge the right one to be smaller.
 The two converging straight lines nearby influence our judgment.
 If the lines are replaced with solid black areas, the illusion remains.